PGCE Secondary School Direct (French) / Overview

 - Entry requirements

 - Minimum 2:2 honours degree.
-If you are not a native French speaker, approximately 50% or more of your degree content should have focused on French.
+If you are not a native or bilingual French speaker, approximately 50% or more of your degree content should have focused on French.

 - A strong academic record at A-level (or equivalent) including French, German or Spanish.